Southborough Church of England Primary School

 Reading

-Please ensure you hear your child read regularly and record on Boom Reader.
-Some helpful questions to ask the children as they read have been pasted below.
+Some helpful questions to ask the children and check their understanding as they read have been pasted below.

 Please note: pupil login details have changed slightly due to an upgrade that has taken place on the Accelerated Reader platform.
 Pupil login details (user name and password) should now be enter in all lower case (no capital letters at all).
 These login details are used each time your child quizzes a school reading book which carries an accelerated reading quiz code.